 The overarching lesson here is that sexual harassment is rampant from Hollywood to Madison Avenue.
 It is not exclusive to any one industry or any political party.
 Yet most stories are never told.
 An estimated 71 percent of all sexual harassment is unreported, according to the U.S. Equal Employment Opportunity Commission.

-There's a reason many complaints never come to light.
+There’s a reason many complaints never come to light.
 Many of us are forced to sign arbitration clauses and nondisclosure agreements as a condition of employment.
-To give you a sense of forced arbitration's scale, a 2017 report by professor Imre Szalai of Loyola Law School found 80 percent of the companies in the Fortune 100 have used arbitration agreements in connection with workplace disputes since 2010.
-A separate 2017 study by Alexander Colvin of the Economic Policy Institute found that since 2000, the number of workers subject to mandatory arbitration has more than doubled and that, today, more than half of nonunion, private-sector employees in America — about 60 million people — are subject to forced arbitration.
+To give you a sense of forced arbitration’s scale, (3) by professor Imre Szalai of Loyola Law School found 80 percent of the companies in the Fortune 100 have used arbitration agreements in connection with workplace disputes since 2010.
+(4) by Alexander Colvin of the Economic Policy Institute found that since 2000, the number of workers subject to mandatory arbitration has more than doubled and that, today, more than half of nonunion, private-sector employees in America — about 60 million people — are subject to forced arbitration.

 These agreements prevent us from taking workplace disputes to court and — even more important — keep all proceedings secret.